-Part 2 of the 2-part package is the groundwater availability model (GAM) report.
+Part 2 of the 2-part package is the groundwater availability model (GAM) report for the District (checklist items 3 through 5).
 The District should have received, or will receive, this report from the Groundwater Availability Modeling Section.
 Questions about the GAM can be directed to Dr. Shirley Wade, shirley.wade@twdb.texas.gov, (512) 936-0883.